MicrosoftDocs/learn/learn-pr/wwl-azure/design-application-architecture/includes/2-describe-message-event-scenarios.md

+Your first decision in your application architecture design is to plan how the application components will communicate.
+Defining your component strategy helps you choose the appropriate Azure service.

+### Tailwind Traders scenario

-Consider a scenario where you're designing the architecture for a distributed music-sharing application.
+Suppose you're designing the architecture for a home improvement video-sharing application for Tailwind Traders.
 You want your application to be as reliable and scalable as possible.
 You're planning to use Azure technologies to build a robust communication infrastructure.
 Before you can choose the appropriate Azure services, you need to design how each application component will communicate with the other components.
 For each type of communication, you might choose a different Azure technology.

 ### Things to know about messages and events

-As you design your application architecture, your first decision is to plan for how the components will communicate, either by sending messages or events.
-Defining your component strategy helps you choose the appropriate Azure service.
+Most application components communicate by sending messages or events.
+Azure offers various services to support the different communication strategies.

 #### Messages